For Minor Children

 Planning for Minor Children

-Do you have a minor child or children?
+Do you have a minor child, children or grandchildren?
 If so, then they are your most valuable treasure(s).
 So, what arrangements have you made for their care should something happen to you?

-As with your own personal, health care and financial decisions, wouldn’t you rather select the person(s) who will raise your child(ren) in your absence, rather than let a probate judge decide without your input?
+As with your own personal, health care and financial decisions, wouldn’t you rather select the person(s) who will raise your child(ren) in your absence, rather than let a probate judge decide?
 Proper planning will allow you to avoid this difficult and impersonal situation.

 There are two critical choices commonly faced by parents of minor children.
-First, who will be the primary caregiver of minor children should a parent be unable to do so, and second, who will manage their inheritance, funds or assets?
+First, who will be the primary caregiver of minor children should a parent be unable to do so, and second, who will manage their inheritance, funds or assets and provide their minor children the support they need?

 While every family situation is different, here are some practical things to consider when selecting guardians for your minor child(ren) which will avoid conflict or differing approaches to their care: